 Are you wondering when you should get your wisdom teeth pulled?
 Our Halifax dentists offer some advice about signs that your wisdom teeth should be removed.

 Between the ages of 17 and 25, many of us will have a third set of molars emerge.
 These are known as wisdom teeth.
-If they are healthy and straight when they erupt, wisdom teeth are generally harmless.
-However, if your wisdom teeth come in misaligned, or cannot erupt completely, you may have to have your wisdom teeth extracted.
+If they are healthy and straight when they erupt, wisdom teeth don't cause you any problems.
+However, if your wisdom teeth come in misaligned, or cannot erupt completely, dental surgery may be recommended so your wisdom teeth can be removed.

-By removing problematic wisdom teeth, your dentist can help preserve your oral health – and prevent issues in the future.
+By removing wisdom teeth that are causing you issues, your dentist can help preserve your oral health – and prevent issues in the future.
 In some cases, a patient will undergo another procedure (example: corrective jaw surgery) that requires their wisdom teeth to be extracted so they won’t be in the way.

-Ideally, wisdom teeth should be removed before they cause pain or discomfort, and before an infection develops.
+In a perfect world, your wisdom teeth should be removed before they cause you any pain or discomfort, and before an infection develops.
 Even if your wisdom teeth aren’t causing pain, they may still eventually cause crowding, which can lead to tooth decay as crowded teeth can be difficult to clean.

 You’ll want to schedule your wisdom teeth extraction in advance, and allow a few days for recovery.